-Tay Expanditura Full Description Logal Citation Data Source for Tax Tun Tax experior under Legal Citation TEB ID Tax Regime TEB- 25 Individual Tax Tax Expenditure Full Description (C) securities issued under the provisions of the Federal Farm Loans Act of 1971, or by virtue of the provisions of said Act as it may be amended, including obligations issued by any subsidiary of the Farm Credit Banks of Baltimore directly or indirectly engaged in financing loans to farms and farmers in Puerto Rico with said funds, including loans to rural residents to finance rural housing, loans to cooperatives owned and controlled by farmers and engaged in marketing or distributing farm produce, the purchase of materials, or the provision of services to farm businesses and the acquisition of loans or discounts of notes previously granted; (I) obligations secured or guaranteed under the provisions of the Servicemen's Readjustment Act of 1944, or under the provisions of said act as hereafter amended, that are: (i) executed on or before February 15, 1973 and held on May 5, 1973, by persons residing in Puerto Rico. (ii) executed within the one hundred eighty (180) days following February 15, 1973, provided a person residing in Puerto Rico had on said date a contractual obligation to acquire them; (J) securities issued by cooperative associations organized and operated under the provisions of Act No. 239 of September 1, 2004, known as the General Cooperative Association Act of 2004, or under the provisions of Act No. 225 of October 28, 2002, known as the Cooperative Savings and Credit Union Act of 2002, up to a maximum of five thousand (5,000) dollars; (i) the Conservation Trust of Puerto Rico, as created and operated under Deed No. 5 of January 23, 1970, granted before Notary Public Luis F. Sanchez Viella; (ii) Housing and Human Development Trust of Puerto Rico, as created and operated under Deed No. 135 of May 15, 2004, granted before Notary José Orlando Mercado Gelys; and (iii) the Board of Monuments in San Juan, as long as it obtains and maintains an exemption under Section 1101.01 of the Code, and whose purpose PR Internal Revenue Code Section 1031.02 (a)(3), (C), (L), (P), (Q) Data Source for Tax Expenditure Estimates Individual Income Tax Return 2016 (Form 482.0) Schedule IE Individual Part II Line 2 E
+TEB - 25 Individual Tax Interest uponOther interest subject to alternate basic tax reported in a Form 480.6D (C) securities issued under the provisions of the Federal Farm Loans Act of 1971, or by virtue of the provisions of said Act as it may be amended, including obligations issued by any subsidiary of the Farm Credit Banks of Baltimore directly or indirectly engaged in financing loans to farms and farmers in Puerto Rico with said funds, including loans to rural residents to finance rural housing, loans to cooperatives owned and controlled by farmers and engaged in marketing or distributing farm produce, the purchase of materials, or the provision of services to farm businesses and the acquisition of loans or discounts of notes previously granted; (I) obligations secured or guaranteed under the provisions of the Servicemen's Readjustment Act of 1944, or under the provisions of said act as hereafter amended, that are: (i) executed on or before February 15, 1973 and held on May 5, 1973, by persons residing in Puerto Rico. (ii) executed within the one hundred eighty (180) days following February 15, 1973, provided a person residing in Puerto Rico had on said date a contractual obligation to acquire them; (J) securities issued by cooperative associations organized and operated under the provisions of Act No. 239 of September 1, 2004, known as the General Cooperative Association Act of 2004, or under the provisions of Act No. 225 of October 28, 2002, known as the Cooperative Savings and Credit Union Act of 2002, up to a maximum of five thousand (5,000) dollars; (L) obligations issued by- (i) the Conservation Trust of Puerto Rico, as created and operated under Deed No. 5 of January 23, 1970, granted before Notary Public Luis F. Sanchez Vilella; (ii) Housing and Human Development Trust of Puerto Rico, as created and operated under Deed No. 135 of May 15, 2004, granted before Notary José Orlando Mercado Gelys; and (iii) the Board of Monuments in San Juan, as long as it obtains and maintains an exemption under Section 1101.01 of the Code, and whose purpose is to raise PR Internal Revenue Code Section 1031.02 (a)(3), (C), (L), (P), (Q) Individual Income Tax Return 2016 (Form 482.0) Schedule IE Individual Part II Line 2 E ---------- ------------------- -- -- --- --